 Mohammed Rafi was born in the Indian state of Punjab on 24 December 1924 in an orthodox Muslim family.
 His music teachers were Ustad Abdul Wahid Khan, Pandit Jiwan Lal Mattoo and Firoze Nizami.
 Rafi married twice and has four sons and three daughters from both the marriages.

 Rafi's first song was in Punjabi for the film 'Gul Baloch'.
 In 1945, he made his Hindi film debut with Gaon ki Gori.

-Mohammed Rafi became the playback singer of choice for other composers like O.P Nayyar, Shankar Jaikishan and Sachin Dev Burman.
+He became the playback singer of choice for other composers like O.P Nayyar, Shankar Jaikishan and Sachin Dev Burman.
 Rafi and S.D.
 Burman produced soulful songs for Guru Dutt's films like 'Pyaasa' and 'Kaagaz Ka Phool'.

 O.P Nayyar employed Rafi for a majority of his songs in the 1950's and 1960's.
 Rafi performed mainly in live music shows in the 1970's.
 The live shows were huge hits.

 Some of his famous songs are "Yeh Duniya Yeh Mehfil" from Heer Ranjha, "Tum Mujhe Yun Bhula Na Paoge" from Pagla Kahin Ka, "Kaan Mein Jhumka" from Sawan Bhadon; "Itna to Yaad Hain Mujhe" from Mehboob Ki Mehndi, "Chalo Dildar Chalo" from Pakeezah, etc.